Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 Digital record keeping

-Under MTD, individuals will have to keep digital records of the amount, category and date of income and expenses relating to their sole trade and/or property businesses.
+Under MTD, individuals have to keep digital records of the amount, category and date of income and expenses relating to their sole trade and/or property businesses.
 These records can be kept either in purpose-built software, or on spreadsheets.

 Quarterly updates

-Taxpayers within MTD will need to submit a summary to HMRC of their income and expenses each quarter, fed from their digital records.
+Taxpayers within MTD need to submit a summary to HMRC of their income and expenses each quarter, fed from their digital records.
 These are not ‘mini tax returns’ as accounting and tax adjustments are optional.
-Instead, they will just represent the total of each category of income and expense that quarter.
+Instead, they just represent the total of each category of income and expense that quarter.

 To better align with accounting dates, taxpayers can choose to make a ‘calendar quarters election’.
-This would result in the first quarter running from 1 April to 30 June, the second from 1 July to 30 September and so on.
+This results in the first quarter running from 1 April to 30 June, the second from 1 July to 30 September and so on.
 The due dates for filing quarterly updates aren’t affected, so the first quarterly update is due by 7 August, the second by 7 November and so on.

 You can find out more about quarterly updates in our MTD FAQs.

-The digital tax return
+The MTD tax return

 At the same time, other (non-MTD) sources of income, such as bank interest and PAYE income, will need to be reported, or the pre-populated entries will need to be checked.
 Additionally, any capital gains must be declared and relevant reliefs claimed.